 Project Priority Lead agency Comment Next Steps Sustainability and climate change High Multiple agencies Risks around sustainability and climate change are significant and evolving quickly.
 NZBA sees these are likely to have an effect on New Zealand's economy.
-RBNZ has published a climate change strategy here .
-In October 2019 NZBA submitted on FMA's consultation paper: proposed.guidance.on.green.bonds.and.other.responsible.investment.products .
+RBNZ has published a climate change strategy here.
+In October 2019 NZBA submitted on FMA's consultation paper: Proposed quidance on green bonds and other responsible investment products.
 The consultation sought feedback on how green bonds and other responsible investment products should be described, labelled and promoted to investors.
-In November 2019 the Ministry for the Environment began consultation on climate-related financial disclosures: https://understanding.your.business.risks.and.opportunities.related.to.climate.change .
+In November 2019 the Ministry for the Environment began consultation on climate-related financial disclosures: Understanding your business risks and opportunities related to climate change.
 It sets out proposals for a mandatory principles-based, climate-related financial disclosures regime.
 In December 2019 NZBA submitted on the Ministry for the Environment's discussion document supporting the adoption of the recommendations by the Taskforce on Climate-related Financial Disclosures.
-The Ministry for the Environment will provide advice to Cabinet based on submissions on its discussion document in the second half of 2020.
-In September NZBA will meet with the newly formed Climate Change Commission.
+In September 2020, the Government announced that it will introduce mandatory climate-related financial disclosure requirements.
+The new disclosure regime will require annual disclosure of financially material climate-related risks and opportunities in mainstream financial reports, such as annual reports.
+It will apply to: • registered banks, credit unions, and building societies with total assets of more than \$1 billion • managers of registered investment schemes with greater than \$1 billion in total assets under management • licensed insurers with greater than \$1 billion in total assets under management or annual premium income

+Project Priority Lead agency Comment Next Steps greater than \$250 million equity and debt issuers listed on the NZX crown financial institutions with assets greater than \$1 billion assets under management.
+Subject to parliamentary decisions, the earliest regulated parties may be required to disclose will be in 2023.
+Over the coming months, NZBA will work with the External Reporting Board which has been tasked with developing reporting standards and guidance material.
 Financial Services Legislation Amendment Act and Regulations Medium MBIE The Financial Services Legislation Amendment Act 2019 passed its third reading and received Royal Assent in April 2019.
 NZBA has submitted on the following consultations: New disclosure requirements for those providing financial advice.
 NZBA's submission can be found here.
-Regulations to support measures in the Bill relating to misuse of the Financial Service Providers Register.
-NZBA's submission can be found here.
-The regime's original start date of 29 June 2020 has been extended to 15 March 2021 under the Financial Services Legislation Amendment Act Commencement Order 2020.
+The regime's original start date of 29 June 2020 has been extended to 15 March 2021 under the Financial Services Legislation Amendment Act